yashatgit/yashsoni.com/thePlan.md

 # Why this blog?

 improve on writing.
 Learn by reiterating.
 Learn in public.
-Personal bookkmarks to find the good content in the wild.
+Personal bookmarks to find the good content in the wild.
 Segmented content

--   add link to previous versions
+-   add link to previous versions of website

 ## Books Page